Maciejfiedler/Material-Tasks/README.md

 # Material-Tasks
-A tasks app built with Flutter.
+A task app built with Flutter.